tttmmmyyyy/fixlang/Document.md

 - `Array::fill(n, 0)` is more readable than `fill(n, 0)`, because it expresses that `fill` function is related to `Array` type.
 A reader may be able to infer that `Array::fill` will generate an array of specified length filled by a specified initial value.
 - In the future, another function named `fill` may be added to a namespace other than `Array`.
 After that, the name `fill` may become ambiguous and the compile of the example program may start to fail.

-Actually, the full name of `fill` is not `Array::fill` but `Std::Array::fill`. `Std` is a module to put values standard library provides.
+Actually, the full name of `fill` is not `Array::fill` but `Std::Array::fill`. `Std` is a module to put entities provided by standard library.
 Module is nothing but a top-level namespace.
 The namespace `Array` is defined as the sub-namespace of `Std` and used to put functions related to arrays.
 Similarly, full name of `calc_fib` function is `Main::calc_fib`.
 You can omit (possibly full) prefix of namespaces of a name as long as the value referred to is uniquely inferred by compiler from the context.

 ## Types